-Gmail and Google Apps users can route their outbound email through LuxSci to take advantage of SecureLine email encryption, which enables HIPAA compliant sent messages, plus LuxSci’s extensive outbound email management tools.
+Gmail and Google Workspace users can route their outbound email through LuxSci to take advantage of SecureLine email encryption, which enables HIPAA compliant sent messages, plus LuxSci’s extensive outbound email management tools.
 If you prefer the Google interface or need to use it for some reason, but require encryption and/or compliance, you can meet your needs by adding on LuxSci.

 What Google Doesn’t Provide

-If you subscribe to regular Gmail, or even Google Apps and get Google’s version of “HIPAA Compliance”, you don’t get email encryption as part of the deal.
+If you subscribe to regular Gmail, or even Google Workspace and get Google’s version of “HIPAA Compliance”, you don’t get email encryption as part of the deal.
 In fact, with “HIPAA Compliant” Google Apps, sending email is in fact not compliant unless you separately purchase a very expensive email encryption option from Google (which they don’t even tell you about), or unless you use a third party HIPAA compliance solution to encrypt your outbound email.
 See: Google Apps HIPAA Compliance Gotchas: Email encryption not included and higher price.

 LuxSci as a Third-Party Solution

 Google Workspace users can configure their accounts to use a third party “SMTP Relay”.
 Once set up, all email messages sent from addresses so-configured are routed from Google to the third party’s email server (e.g. LuxSci in this case).
 To LuxSci, it looks like you have connected securely from some email program to send outbound email.
 It just so happens that the “email program” in this case is Google.